 We own and operate two facilities in Ladysmith, Virginia.
 One of these properties consists of approximately 44 acres of land and multiple storage and vehicle maintenance buildings totaling approximately 57,000 square feet of space.
+The other property consists of 30 acres of land and buildings totaling approximately

+13,500 square feet of space.
 We use these properties primarily to provide refurbishment services for military equipment, storage and maintenance.